gocardless/atum/README.md

 }
 ```

 Atum will return an Atum::Core::ApiError error.
-You can access the raw hash (unenveloped) via a `.errors` method, otherwise the error message will contain the error's message and a link to the documentation if it exists.
+You can access the raw hash (unenveloped) via a `.errors` method, by default the error message will contain the error's message and a link to the documentation if it exists.